 CHEAPER BUT SAME GOOD PERFORMANCE

 Now they’re using that well known, budget like material combo – textile mesh & neoprene.
-What can I say.
-Maybe it’s cheaper setup, maybe it looks cheap, but damn it feels good and I’m totally not mad at Uder Armour making this decision.
+What can I say?
+Maybe it’s a cheaper setup, maybe it does look cheap, but damn, it feels good; and I’m totally not mad at Under Armour making this decision.

 Neoprene is awesome as well.
-It really gets the job done by providing comfort for your ankles and letting your forefoot to move freely, and to obtain that enjoyable transition.
+It really gets the job done by providing comfort for your ankles and letting your forefoot move freely, and obtain that enjoyable transition.